wp-plugins/responsive-column-widgets/readme.txt

 7. ***Sidebar Encapsulation***

 == Changelog ==

+= 1.1.8.2 =
+* Fixed: a bug that comma delimited option values could not be saved as of 1.1.7.

 = 1.1.8.1 =
 * Fixed: an issue that when an integer is passed to the *columns* or *colspans* parameter with the the *ResponsiveColumnWidgets()* function, the parameter value did not get recognized.